Bit-Nation/react-native-eth-daemon/README.md

 `$ react-native link react-native-eth-daemon`

 #### Android
-It's necessary to add to "build.gradle(Project)" this:
+Open the "android" project of your React-Native app in Android Studio and add to "build.gradle(Project)" this:
     ```
       allprojects {
         ...